 </RootComponent>

 Now when you run npm start on your terminal, you should get the expected result but this time your code is much more verbose thanks to the power of Interfaces in TypeScript.
-You need to follow each step properly if you want to understand How to create react app with typescript
+You need to follow each step properly if you want to understand How to create a react app with typescript